silx-kit/silx/doc/source/modules/gui/plot3d/index.rst

    * - Widget
      - Description
+   * - |imgScalarFieldView|
+     - :class:`ScalarFieldView` is a :class:`Plot3DWindow` dedicated to display 3D scalar field.
+       It can display iso-surfaces and an interactive cutting plane.
+       Sample code: :doc:`viewer3dvolume_example`.
+   * - |imgPlot3DWindow|
+     - :class:`Plot3DWindow` is a :class:`QMainWindow` with a :class:`Plot3DWidget` as central widget
+       and toolbars.
    * - |imgPlot3DWidget|
      - :class:`Plot3DWidget` is the base Qt widget providing an OpenGL 3D scene.
        Other widgets are using this widget as the OpenGL scene canvas.
-   * - |imgPlot3DWindow|
-     - :class:`Plot3DWindow` is a QMainWindow with a :class:`Plot3DWidget` as central widget and a toolbar.
-   * - |imgScalarFieldView|
-     - :class:`ScalarFieldView` is a :class:`Plot3DWindow` dedicated to display 3D scalar field.
-       It can display iso-surfaces and an interactive cutting plane.

 Public modules
 --------------